Robertmotax/OpenGL_GUI/README.md

 Exit:
 Escape – Close the application window

+Interaction:
+Click on objects in scene to edit them using the Sidebar.

+The first row of arrows in the sidebar translates the clicked object, the second rotates, the third scales.

+Additionally you can manipulate textures by selecting a texture in the sidebar.

+Lights are represented as cubes, the rotation manipulates their color and scale manipulates their intensity.

+You can drag objects to move them around the scene aswell.

 Additional Notes
 The camera's pitch is clamped between -89° and +89° to prevent flipping.